 "The church [of Colon, Cornwall] is said to have been erected and endowed by Walter Bronscomb, bishop of Exeter, about the year 1250, and by him appropriated to the Augustine canons of his college of Glaseney near Penryn."

-Important Dates for the Brancombe family
+Early History of the Brancombe family

 This web page shows only a small excerpt of our Brancombe research.
 Another 109 words (8 lines of text) covering the years 132 and 1327 are included under the topic Early Brancombe History in all our PDF Extended History products and printed products wherever possible.